mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

       - : Whether to use grouping separators, such as thousands separators or thousand/lakh/crore separators. the default is `auto`.

-        - "`always`" display grouping separators even if the locale prefers otherwise.
+        - "`always`" display grouping separators even if the locale prefers otherwise
         - "`auto`" display grouping separators based on the locale preference, which may also be dependent on the currency
         - "`false`" do not display grouping separators
-        - "`min2`" display grouping separators when there are at least 2 digits in a group;
+        - "`min2`" display grouping separators when there are at least 2 digits in a group
         - "`true`" alias for `always`

     - `roundingMode`
-      - : Exposes custom options for rounding modes reflecting the [ICU user guide](https://unicode-org.github.io/icu/userguide/format_parse/numbers/rounding-modes.html). the default is `halfExpand`.
+      - : Options for rounding modes reflecting the [ICU user guide](https://unicode-org.github.io/icu/userguide/format_parse/numbers/rounding-modes.html). the default is `halfExpand`.

         - "`ceil`" toward +∞
         - "`floor`" toward -∞